DeepGenX/CodeGenX/README.md

 <img src="CodeGenX_demo.gif" width="800"/>
 </p>

 CodeGenX is a Code Generation system powered by Artificial Intelligence!
-It is delivered to you in the form of a VsCode Extension and is **Free and Open-source**!
+It is delivered to you in the form of a Visual Studio Code Extension and is **Free and Open-source**!

 <br/>